techidaily/site-games-able/source/_posts/diy-gaming-repair-and-customize-your-xbox-controls.md

  Now, you can purchase new parts for anywhere between $19.99 to $34.99, depending on what you need.
 These savings are even more apparent when you’re talking about the Xbox Elite Series 2 Wireless controller.

  Not only does fixing your own controller save you money, but it also saves the planet from unnecessary waste.
-Xbox has done a lot in recent years to reduce its carbon footprint and help its customers do the same, from introducing a[power-saving mode on the Xbox](https://www.makeuseof.com/xbox-shutdown-vs-sleep-mode/) to[crafting a whole Xbox controller out of trash](https://www.makeuseof.com/how-xbox-wireless-controller-remix-edition-make-life-easier/) .
+Xbox has done a lot in recent years to reduce its carbon footprint and help its customers do the same, from introducing a [power-saving mode on the Xbox](https://www.makeuseof.com/xbox-shutdown-vs-sleep-mode/) to [crafting a whole Xbox controller out of trash](https://www.makeuseof.com/how-xbox-wireless-controller-remix-edition-make-life-easier/) .

 ![Close up of Xbox Wireless Controller Remix Edition on a Leafy Background](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/close-up-of-xbox-wireless-controller-remix-edition-on-a-leafy-background.jpg)